ballerina-platform/nballerina/docs/subset08.md

 module-prefix = identifier

-variable-reference-expr = identifier # can refer to parameter, local variable or constant
+variable-reference-expr = identifier | qualified-identifier # can refer to parameter, local variable or constant

 // tokens
 int-literal = (as in Ballerina language spec)